Calculate Maintenance Under Oregon Revised Statutes ORS 107.105

 Key Factors:

-Established that Oregon courts must consider all statutory factors in ORS 107.105 when awarding spousal support, not just income disparity.
-The court emphasized that support should be based on need and ability to pay, with consideration of the standard of living during marriage.
+Established that Oregon courts must consider all statutory factors in ORS 107.105 when awarding spousal support, emphasizing need and ability to pay.

-Addressed modification of spousal support, establishing that a "substantial change in circumstances" is required and that the change must be unanticipated at the time of the original decree.
+Addressed modification requiring a "substantial change in circumstances" unanticipated at the time of original decree.

-This case clarifies that marital misconduct, such as fault in causing the divorce, is generally not a factor in awarding spousal support.
-However, if such misconduct had a direct negative financial impact on the marital estate or a spouse's earning capacity (e.g., domestic violence causing injury that limits work ability), it may be considered by the court.
+Clarifies that marital misconduct (fault) is generally not a factor in awarding spousal support unless it had a direct negative financial impact on the marital estate or earning capacity.

 Oregon recognizes several types of maintenance: